Systems analysts look at a company's IT infrastructure and work out where to make improvements.

 1. Entry requirements

-You'll usually need industry experience and an HND or degree.
-Relevant subjects include:
+You'll usually need industry experience and a Higher National Diploma (HND), apprenticeship or degree.
+Relevant degree subjects include:

 - computer science